-A group of researchers based in Australia has proposed a theory regarding the use of a low FODMAP diet for IBS.
-The theory does not take on the question of what causes IBS, rather it looks at the role that certain foods play in triggering digestive symptoms in people who suffer from visceral hypersensitivity and motility dysfunction.
+Researchers based in Australia have come up with a novel dietary approach for managing the symptoms of IBS.
+This approach involves the restriction of foods that contain certain carbohydrates, known as FODMAPS, that are found in common foods.
+The theory behind the low-FODMAP diet does not take on the question of what causes IBS, rather it looks at the role that FODMAP-containing foods play in triggering digestive symptoms in people who suffer from visceral hypersensitivity and motility dysfunction.
 The FODMAP theory has been applied to both IBS and the inflammatory bowel diseases.

-FODMAP researchers have identified that short-chain carbohydrates, which are components of many foods, may be poorly absorbed by the small intestine and thus rapidly set upon and fermented by bacteria within the digestive system, specifically the small intestine and the upper parts of the large intestine (proximal colon).
-These carbohydrates were given the acronym FODMAPs and refer to Fermentable Oligo-, Di- and Mono-saccharides, and Polyols.
+The acronym FODMAPs refers to Fermentable Oligo-, Di- and Mono-saccharides, and Polyols.
+FODMAP researchers have found that these short-chain carbohydrates and sugar alcohols are poorly absorbed by the small intestine and thus are rapidly set upon and fermented by bacteria within the digestive system, specifically the small intestine and the upper parts of the large intestine (proximal colon).

-This increase in intestinal distension brought about by high FODMAP foods is thought to be a contributing factor in various IBS symptoms:
+This increase in intestinal distension brought about by high FODMAPs foods is thought to be a contributing factor in various IBS symptoms:

 - Abdominal pain